Consider these possible connections between Mary, the Patron Saint of the cathedral, and the labyrinth at Notre Dame de Chartres.

 Mary as Birth-giver and Mother

 In some discussion about the labyrinth, Mary is equated with Ariadne of the original myth.
 Mary, as the mother of the Church, is understood to hold the thread that keeps Christians from losing their way.
-Gilles Frésson links the ancient red cross on the vault high above the entrance to the labyrinth with the piece of metal (which believes is present to recall Ariadne’s thread) underneath it on the cathedral floor.
-See: Frésson, Gilles.
+Gilles Frésson links the ancient red cross on the vault high above the entrance to the labyrinth with the piece of metal (which he believes is present to recall Ariadne’s thread) underneath it on the cathedral floor.
+See Frésson, Gilles.
 Mars-Avril 1990.
 “A propos du labyrinthe.”
-Notre Dame de Chartres:16-18.
+Notre Dame de Chartres: 16-18.

 Some see a correspondence in the number of stones of the labyrinth to the days of human gestation.
 In Chartres, this could be a subtle echo reminding pilgrims of Mary’s pregnancy with Jesus.
 See Roger Joly.
 (1999).
 Une Nouvelle Lecture pour Le Labyrinth de la Cathédrale de Chartres.
 Bulletin de la Société d’Archéologie d’Eure et Loir, 63, 202-231.
 Page 220 is of particular interest.